wiesnerfriedman/FIT_FecalContamination/README.md

 Here, we only include the code for obtaining the results of the manuscript.
 However, to run this code, data needs to be downloaded.
 The data can be downloaded from https://figshare.com/projects/Characterizing_differences_in_sources_and_contributions_to_fecal_contamination_of_sediment_and_surface_water_with_the_microbial_FIT_framework_DATA/133065

+MATLAB Toolboxes that are needed to run the code:
+1) Optimization Toolbox
+2) Global Optimization Toolbox

+Also, I will note here that these functions have been run in MATLAB 2020b.